BND Hamburger Icon

 Working eight hours every day behind a computer screen isn’t for everyone.
 Some people love to travel and want to use that passion to make a living.

 If you’re constantly planning your next vacation, consider finding a career that fits your lifestyle.
-Instead of spending all your PTO and hard-earned money traveling once or twice a year, you could get paid while seeing the world.
+Instead of spending all your paid time off (PTO) and hard-earned money traveling once or twice a year, you could get paid while seeing the world.
 Here are 25 potential career paths to consider.

 1. Athletic recruiter